 Why May I Need A Root Canal?

-With a root canal we will enter your tooth to clear out the decay and then use a root filling to prevent any further infection.
+With a root canal we will enter your tooth to clear out the decay (and pulp) and then use a root filling to prevent any further infection (effectively plugging up the holes).
 Root canals can be a lengthy procedure and the estimated time of the procedure will be dependent on your own individual case and the severity of the decay.

 How Can I Prevent Needing a Root Canal?